duyan90/profile/README.md

 ## License

-This project is fully and completely MIT.
-See LICENSE.md.
+Copyright © 2024 Duy An Nguyen.
+All rights reserved.

+This portfolio is built with modern web technologies and showcases professional development capabilities.
+Feel free to use this as inspiration for your own portfolio projects.

 ## Questions?

-Feel free to reach out on [X (Twitter)](https://x.com/rfitzio) if you have any questions or need help.
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/duy-an-nguyễn-26a0726a/) or [GitHub](https://github.com/duyan90) if you have any questions about Angular, Node.js development, or potential opportunities.